Filling out a check isn’t something that many people have to do these days.

 Now comes the fun part of filling out a check–and one I have admittedly been known to mess up.

-If you think the rules surrounding the payee line was strict, you better buckle up!
+If you think the rules surrounding the payee line were strict, you better buckle up!

 Now, a lot of people will make this the 4th step, but I prefer it to be the 3rd.